bsguedes/bot-finder-core/README.md

 ### POST /players/:player_name/radio

-The API posts to each player through this route the contents of every radio signal.
+The API posts to each player through this route the contents of every radio signal with the following payload:

 ```
 { 'player_1': (RadioObject), 'player_2': (RadioObject), ... }